swbergmann/AWS-website/README.md

 Open Terminal (i.e. terminal inside VS Code) and enter "aws configure", provide both keys from #6 and default zone "eu-central-1", then click enter.

 ## 8. note on ami specifics
-When using an ami (amazon machine image) in the code, the region (i.e. eu-central-1) of the provider in the file config.tf must be the same region as selected in the AWS console (website) when you are selecting an ami (amazon machine image) number from the AWS Console.
+When using an ami (amazon machine image - i.e. when creating an EC2 instance) in the Terraform code, the region (i.e. eu-central-1) of the provider in the file config.tf must be the same region as selected in the AWS console (website) when you are choosing an ami (amazon machine image) number from the AWS Console.

 # How to Run the Project
 ## Terraform commands: